hkirk/I4dab-slides/slides/01 - Intro/01-intro.md

 * Automatization
     * For a relational database, this model is very often a Entity Relationship Diagram model (ERD model)
     * In a ERD model we identifies entities and their relationships, ie nouns and verbs in user stories/use cases
-    * For all relationships, AKA associations, we identifies their degree, connectivity and exsistience
+    * For all relationships, AKA associations, we identify their degree, connectivity and exsistience

 ----